USS Wyoming (1859): Hunting the raiders, 1863–1864

 However, the ship's projected return to Philadelphia did not materialize due to the supposed continued presence of Alabama in Far Eastern waters.
 She repaired her damages, resumed the search and sailed to the Dutch East Indies.
 She subsequently voyaged to Christmas Island, examining it to determine whether or not it was used as a supply base for "the use of rebel cruisers."
 Finding the island uninhabited and the report of its use as a supply base unfounded, Wyoming returned to Anjer, Java, where McDougal found out, to his surprise, that Alabama had passed the Sunda Strait on 10 November — only a day after Wyoming had sailed for Christmas Island.
 At noon that day, Alabama and Wyoming had been only 25 miles apart.

 Writing from Batavia on 22 November, McDougal later reported that Wyoming had scoured the waters of the East Indies, visiting "every place in this neighborhood where she (Alabama) would likely lay in case she intended to remain in this region."
 Although acknowledging that the condition of Wyoming's boilers prevented a heavy pressure of steam from being carried, McDougal promised to make every effort in his power to find and capture Alabama.

 Wyoming then cruised to Singapore in search of the Confederate raider, but found nothing, and continued on to the Dutch settlement of Rhio, near Sunda Strait.
 She subsequently sailed north, putting into Cavite, Luzon, in the Philippine Islands, on Christmas Eve.
 There, through the courtesy of the Spanish Navy, Wyoming underwent much-needed boiler repairs and coaled.
-She then sailed for Hong Kong and Whampoa, China.
+She then sailed for Hong Kong and Huangpu, China.